connexcs/docs/docs/reporting-problems.md

     * Our Monitoring will not alert Us
     * Our status page won't show this problem
     * Contact us immediately
-    * Problem will be resolved during working hours or best effort.
+    * Problem are resolved during working hours or best effort.

 !!! tip "Issues with new interconnects"
     Issues encountered when turning up a new interconnect which is not working are not considered Critical.